-One way to ensure that your work area is safe and free of dangerous fumes and vapors is by adding an Accudraft Mix paint mixing room.
+One way to ensure that your work area is safe and free of dangerous fumes and vapors is by adding an GFS Mix paint mixing room.
 These rooms ensure that your paints don’t become contaminated by outside sources, as well as protecting you and your employees from unnecessary exposure to dangerous chemicals.

 Furthermore, another benefit of adding a mixing room to your setup is convenience.
 Mixing rooms can be modified to fit virtually any space on your floorplan, and can even be integrated into your actual booth.
-The advantage of choosing an Accudraft mixing booth is that you don’t have to worry about cluttering your workspace, which helps to boost safety and productivity.
+The advantage of choosing an GFS mixing booth is that you don’t have to worry about cluttering your workspace, which helps to boost safety and productivity.

 The Importance of Workplace Safety